-This appendix proves Proposition 1 in the case where a producer prefers working with a new supplier over a deviator in a period without innovation and with a new outdated supplier over a deviator in a period with innovation.
+This appendix proves Proposition 1 in the case where a producer prefers working with a new supplier over a non-cooperating good match in a period without innovation and with a new outdated supplier over a non-cooperating good match in a period with innovation.
 Since the incentive compatibility constraints of the supplier are satisfied, since the agents revert to the one shot Nash strategy after a deviation, and since ex-ante transfers are determined through Bertrand competition, it is direct that if the levels x^ and y^ exist then the strategies described in Proposition 1 lead to a SPNE.
 Proving the existence of x^ and y^ requires first showing that in all possible scenarii, on path or off path, there are only two possible forms for the IC constraint of the supplier depending on whether she has access to the frontier technology or not.
 Second, we need to show that these IC constraints admit a solution with $x^, y^ > n$.

-The proof proceeds in 4 steps: first we derive the condition under which a producer in a good match tries out the innovator-equation (12) in the text.
+The proof proceeds in 4 steps: first we derive the condition under which a producer in a good match tries out the innovator-equation (13) in the text.
 Second, we derive the general form of the IC constraint.
-Third, we derive detailed expressions for the two possible IC constraints in function of x^ and y^ -in this appendix we do it only when a producer prefers working with a new supplier over a deviator in a period without innovation and with a new outdated supplier over a deviator in a period with innovation, the other cases being included in Appendix B.1.
-Fourth, we show that there exist $x^, y^ > n$, satisfying the IC constraint under all possible cases-in the same special case in this Appendix and in general in Appendix B.1.
+Third, we derive detailed expressions for the two possible IC constraints in function of x^ and y^ -in this appendix we do it only when a producer prefers working with a new supplier over a non-cooperating good match in a period without innovation and with a new outdated supplier over a non-cooperating good match in a period with innovation, the other cases are included in Appendix B.1.
+Fourth, we show that there exist x^ , $y^ > n$, satisfying the IC constraint under all possible cases-in the same special case here and in general in Appendix B.1.

 A.1.1 Step 1.
-Condition under which a producer in a good match switches to the innovator (equation (12))
+Condition under which a producer in a good match switches to the innovator (equation (13))

-We consider a producer who knows a good match supplier with whom no deviation has occurred and we study whether the producer would want to switch to the innovator or not.33 We use the notations V_i^z and W_i^z , with $i \in \{0,1\}$ and $z \in \{s, p, T\}$ defined in the text.
-Furthermore, in periods with an innovation and for a relationship with the innovator, we denote by $V_I^{z,t}$ the value of the producer (z = p), or the supplier/innovator
+We consider a producer who knows a good match supplier with whom no deviation has occurred and we study whether the producer would want to switch to the innovator or not.43 We use the notations V_i^z and W_i^z , with $i \in \{0,1\}$ and $z \in \{s,p,T\}$ defined in the text.
+Furthermore, in periods with an innovation and for a relationship with the innovator, we denote by $V_I^{z,t}$ the value of the producer (z=p), or the supplier/innovator

-33This analysis always applies on path.
-Off path it also applies except when the producer already knows a deviator and the value of a relationship with the innovator is lower than the value of staying with this deviator.
+43This analysis always applies on path.
+Off path it also applies except when the producer already knows a non-cooperating good match and the value of a relationship with the innovator is lower than the value of staying with this non-cooperating good match.
 That case is treated in Appendix B.1.

-(z = s), knowing that previously the producer was in a good match who did not deviate (t = g), or in a bad match (t = b).
-When an innovation occurs the value of an outdated good match supplier does not fall to 0 even if the producer switches as he may come back to her if the innovator turns out to be a bad match.
+(z=s), knowing that previously the producer was in a good match who did not deviate (t=g), or in a bad match (t=b).
+As a supplier forgives a producer who switches to the innovator if the innovator turns out to be a bad match, the continuation value of a good match supplier who is not chosen by the producer in a period with innovation does not fall to 0 as the producer may come back to her if the innovator turns out to be a bad match.
 We denote the expected value of such an (outdated) supplier by V_A^s .